 yaz

-In 1909 (1909), "Cafe Paulista" was opened in Kyobashi Minaminabecho (Ginza 6-chome).
-After that, the store opened in Marunouchi, Kanda, and Asakusa, and opened on Ningyocho-dori in 1913 (1913).
-From the Horidomecho intersection toward Kodemmacho, there was "Cafe Paulista Ningyocho-dori" on the fourth west side.
-The height of the building is about 10m and the capacity is 40 to 50 people.
-It is a shard shop with an "automatic organ" that sounds when you put in a bronze coin, 5 yen (current value: ¥ 750).
-A beautiful boy with a red face (male boy) has brought food and drinks.
+In 1909 (1909), "Cafe Paulista" was opened in Kyobashi Minaminabe-cho (Ginza 6-chome).
+After that, it opened in Marunouchi, Kanda and Asakusa, and opened in Ningyocho-dori St. in 1913.
+From the Hori Tomecho intersection to Kodemmacho, there was "Cafe Paulista Ningyocho-dori St." on the fourth west side.
+The height of the building is about 10 meters and the capacity is 40 to 50 people.
+5 yen (¥750 at present value) It is a splendid store, such as an "automatic organ" that sounds when a white copper coin is inserted.
+A beautiful red-faced boy (man boy) brought food and drinks.
 I'm not a woman's salary.

-Note: The price of mori and money at that time was converted from 3 yen, and the price of public baths was converted from 3 yen for adults (currently ¥ 460).
+Note: At that time, the price of Moriya and Kake was converted from 3 yen, and the price of public bath was converted from 3 yen for adults (currently ¥460).

 The menu of the early Taisho era is as follows: